 Can I Add Mix-Ins to the Cake Batter?

-First and foremost, it’s so important that you use pure pumpkin puree in this pumpkin coffee cake and NOT pumpkin pie filling.
+Pumpkin puree: First and foremost, it’s so important that you use pure pumpkin puree in this pumpkin spice crumb cake and NOT pumpkin pie filling.
 Pumpkin pie filling is sweetened and spiced and will result in an overly sweet cake.

 - 2 large eggs

 - 1 cup granulated sugar

 - 1 cup pumpkin puree (use the remainder in these recipes)